dylanmeivis/dylanmeivis/README.md

 # Hi there 👋🏼

-I'm a full-stack developer from the Netherlands who is passionate about creating good looking, cloud native and user friendly applications.
+I'm a full-stack developer from the Netherlands who is passionate about creating responsive and cloud native applications.

 ### Projects
 In the overview below you will find my most recent projects: